 What I admire most about Connery’s memorable performance in WOMAN OF STRAW is the way he underplays his character early in the film before transforming into a murderous monster.
 Connery had just finished starring in his second James Bond film, FROM RUSSIA WITH LOVE (1963), and he was riding high on his success and sudden superstardom.
-But he was worried about being typecast as the suave and handsome spy so he jumped at the chance to play the ruthless Anthony in WOMAN OF STRAW.
+But he was also worried about being typecast as the suave and handsome spy so he jumped at the chance to play the ruthless money hungry Anthony.
 In the film, Connery uses his sex appeal to lure Gina Lollobridigida’s character into complacency while convincing the audience that he’s worthy of their sympathy.
 It’s a difficult trick to manage but Connery has rarely looked as handsome as he does in this film and his masculine confidence is disarming.
 You want to like him so his villainous turn is particularly jarring.
-Connery’s performance is somewhat reminiscent of Charles Boyer in Gaslight (1944) and Rex Harrison in Midnight Lace (1960).
+Connery’s performance is somewhat reminiscent of Charles Boyer in GASLIGHT (1944) and Rex Harrison in MIDNIGHT LACE (1960).
 These men are masters at disguising their true intentions.
 But once their treacherous nature is revealed they waste no time in turning into ruthless cads who have merely been masking their evil identities under expensive suits, phony smiles and bucket loads of charm.

 Here ‘s looking at you Sir Sean!
 I hope you get to enjoy many more birthdays to come.